graphql/graphql-spec/spec/Section 6 -- Execution.md

 returned for a list type field is an iterator due to `@stream` specified on the field, value completion iterates over the iterator until the number of items yield by the iterator satisfies `initialCount` specified on the `@stream` directive.
-Unresolved items in the iterator will be stored in a stream record which the executor resumes to execute after the initial execution finishes.

 #### Stream Record

 Let {streamField} be a list field with a `@stream` directive provided.

-A Stream Record is a structure containing:
+A Stream Record is a structure containing all the entries of Async Payload Record, and additionally:

-- {label}: value derived from the `@stream` directive's `label` argument.
 - {iterator}: created by {ResolveFieldGenerator}.
-- {resolvedItems}: items resolved from the {iterator} but not yet delivered.
 - {index}: indicating the position of the item in the complete list.
-- {path}: a list of field names and indices from root to {streamField}.
 - {fields}: the group of fields grouped by CollectFields() for {streamField}.
 - {innerType}: inner type of {streamField}'s type.

-CreateStreamRecord(label, initialCount, iterator, resolvedItems, index, fields, innerType):
+CreateStreamRecord(label, iterator, index, fields, innerType, path, parentRecord):

 - Construct a stream record based on the parameters passed in.
+- Initialize {errors} to an empty list.

 ResolveStreamRecord(streamRecord, variableValues, subsequentPayloads):

-- Let {label}, {iterator}, {resolvedItems}, {index}, {path}, {fields}, {innerType} be the correspondent fields on the Stream Record structure.
+- Let {label}, {parentRecord}, {iterator}, {index}, {path}, {fields}, {innerType} be the correspondent fields on the Stream Record structure.
+- Let {indexPath} be {path} with {index} appended.
+- Let {dataExecution} be the asynchronous future value of:
   - Wait for the next item from {iterator}.
   - If an item is not retrieved because {iterator} has completed:
-  - Return {null}
+    - Return {null}.
   - Let {item} be the item retrieved from {iterator}.
-- Append {index} to {path}.
+  - Let {payload} be the result of calling {CompleteValue(innerType, fields, item, variableValues, indexPath, subsequentPayloads, parentRecord)}.
   - Increment {index}.
-- Let {payload} be the result of calling CompleteValue(innerType, fields, item, variableValues, subsequentPayloads, path)}.
+  - Let {nextStreamRecord} be the result of calling {CreateStreamRecord(label, iterator, index, fields, innerType, path, streamRecord)}.
+  - Append {nextStreamRecord} to {subsequentPayloads}.
+  - If {parentRecord} is defined:
+    - Wait for the result of {dataExecution} on {parentRecord}.
+  - Return {payload}.
+- Set {dataExecution} on {streamRecord}.
+- Let {payload} be the result of waiting for {dataExecution}.
 - Add an entry to {payload} named `label` with the value {label}.
-- Add an entry to {payload} named `path` with the value {path}.
+- Add an entry to {payload} named `path` with the value {indexPath}.
-- Append {streamRecord} to {subsequentPayloads}.
 - Return {payload}.

-CompleteValue(fieldType, fields, result, variableValues, subsequentPayloads, parentPath):
+CompleteValue(fieldType, fields, result, variableValues, path, subsequentPayloads, asyncRecord):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {completedResult} be the result of calling {CompleteValue(innerType, fields, result, variableValues)}.
+  - Let {completedResult} be the result of calling {CompleteValue(innerType, fields, result, variableValues, path)}.
   - If {completedResult} is {null}, raise a _field error_.
   - Return {completedResult}.
 - If {result} is {null} (or another internal value similar to {null} such as